FineFindus/eyedropper/README.md

 ## Contributing

+Contributors are expected to follow the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct).

 Any contributions you make are greatly appreciated.
 For major changes, please open an issue first to discuss what you would like to change.

 To contribute: